raspberrypi/documentation/glossary/README.md

 # Raspberry Pi documentation glossary

-- **A/mA** – ampere/milliampere, the base unit of electrical current; see [Wikipedia](https://en.wikipedia.org/wiki/Ampere)
+- **A/mA** – Ampere/milliampere, the [base unit of electrical current](https://en.wikipedia.org/wiki/Ampere).
-- **API** - [Application Programming Interface](https://en.wikipedia.org/wiki/Application_programming_interface), a set of subroutine definitions, communication protocols and tools used for building software.
+- **API** - [Application Programming Interface](https://en.wikipedia.org/wiki/Application_programming_interface), a set of subroutine definitions, communication protocols, and tools used for building software.
-- **Arm** – a series of instruction-set architectures and processor microarchitectures, mostly developed by Arm Holdings based in Cambridge, UK; see [Wikipedia](https://en.wikipedia.org/wiki/Arm_architecture)
+- **Arm** – A [series of instruction-set architectures and processor microarchitectures](https://en.wikipedia.org/wiki/Arm_architecture), mostly developed by Arm Holdings based in Cambridge, UK.
-- **Armv6** – the instruction set architecture used on the first Raspberry Pi (Pi 1) and the Pi Zero range
+- **Armv6** – The instruction set architecture used on the first Raspberry Pi (Pi 1) and the Pi Zero range.
-- **Armv7** – the instruction set architecture used on the Raspberry Pi 2 range
+- **Armv7** – The instruction set architecture used on the Raspberry Pi 2 range.
-- **Armv8** – the instruction set architecture used on the Raspberry Pi 3 range; very similar to Armv7 in 32-bit mode
+- **Armv8** – The instruction set architecture used on the Raspberry Pi 3 range; very similar to Armv7 in 32-bit mode.
 - **Bare metal** - Programming the Raspberry Pi without using an operating system.
-- **BCM2835** – the SoC used on the Raspberry Pi 1, Compute Module 1, and Raspberry Pi Zero range; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/README.md)
+- **BCM2835** – The SoC used on the Raspberry Pi 1, Compute Module 1, and Raspberry Pi Zero range; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/README.md).
-- **BCM2836** – the SoC used on the original Raspberry Pi 2; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/README.md)
+- **BCM2836** – The SoC used on the original Raspberry Pi 2; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/README.md).
-- **BCM2837** – the SoC used on the Raspberry Pi 3, Compute Module 3, and Raspberry Pi 2 version 1.2; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2837/README.md)
+- **BCM2837** – The SoC used on the Raspberry Pi 3, Compute Module 3, and Raspberry Pi 2 version 1.2; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2837/README.md).
-- **BLE/BTLE** - Bluetooth Low Energy, a low power version of the Bluetooth wireless communications protocol.
+- **BLE/BTLE** - Bluetooth Low Energy, a low-power version of the Bluetooth wireless communications protocol.
-- **BT** - Bluetooth, a short range, low bandwidth, wireless commmunication protocol often used for mobile devices.
+- **BT** - Bluetooth, a short-range, low-bandwidth, wireless commmunication protocol often used for mobile devices.
-- **CODEC** – Coder/Decoder, hardware or software blocks that encode and/or decode video or audio data
+- **CODEC** – Coder/Decoder, hardware or software blocks that encode and/or decode video or audio data.
-- **Compute Module** - A Pi variant, aimed at commercial customers.
-Uses a different form factor, more targetted towards use inside other products.
-More details [here](https://www.raspberrypi.org/documentation/hardware/computemodule/README.md)
+- **Compute Module** - A [Pi variant aimed at commercial customers](https://www.raspberrypi.org/documentation/hardware/computemodule/README.md); uses a different form factor, facilitating use inside other products.
-- **`config.txt`** – a file located on the boot partition of a Raspberry Pi's SD card that is parsed at boot time in order to enable, disable, and manage operating system features which cannot be changed after booting; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md)
+- **`config.txt`** – A file located on the boot partition of a Raspberry Pi's SD card that is parsed at boot time in order to enable, disable, and manage operating system features which cannot be changed after booting; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/config-txt/README.md).
-- **CSI** – Camera Serial Interface, a hardware interface for connecting cameras to SoCs
+- **CSI** – Camera Serial Interface, a hardware interface for connecting cameras to SoCs.
-- **DHCP** – Dynamic Host Configuration Protocol, a network management protocol which dynamically assigns an IP address and other network configuration parameters to each device on a network
+- **DHCP** – Dynamic Host Configuration Protocol, a network management protocol which dynamically assigns an IP address and other network configuration parameters to each device on a network.
-- **DPI** – Parallel Display Interface, an up to 24-bit parallel RGB interface via the Raspberry Pi's GPIO pins
+- **DPI** – Parallel Display Interface, an up to 24-bit parallel RGB interface via the Raspberry Pi's GPIO pins.
-- **DSI** – Display Serial Interface, a hardware interface for connecting LCD panels
+- **DSI** – Display Serial Interface, a hardware interface for connecting LCD panels.
-- **Device Tree (DT)** – a data structure for defining hardware; see [Wikipedia](https://en.wikipedia.org/wiki/Device_tree)
+- **Device Tree (DT)** – A [data structure for defining hardware](https://en.wikipedia.org/wiki/Device_tree).
-- **Device Tree source (DTS)** – a human-readable source file to be compiled into a DTB
+- **Device Tree source (DTS)** – a human-readable source file to be compiled into a DTB.
-- **Device Tree blob (DTB)** – a binary file containing a Device Tree, the result of compiling DTS files.
+- **Device Tree blob (DTB)** – A binary file containing a Device Tree; the result of compiling DTS files.
-- **`dt-blob.bin`** – a binary file containing initial GPIO configuration that is read by the firmware at boot time; despite the name, this is _not_ Device Tree blob (although it is compiled by the Device Tree tools)
+- **`dt-blob.bin`** – a binary file containing initial GPIO configuration that is read by the firmware at boot time; despite the name, this is __not__ Device Tree blob (although it is compiled by the Device Tree tools).
-- **DVI** – Digital Visual Interface, a video interface for connecting a source device to a monitor or display; electrically compatible with HDMI, so a simple adapter can convert from one to the other (excluding audio, which DVI does not support); see [Wikipedia](https://en.wikipedia.org/wiki/Digital_Visual_Interface)
+- **DVI** – [Digital Visual Interface](https://en.wikipedia.org/wiki/Digital_Visual_Interface), a video interface for connecting a source device to a monitor or display; electrically compatible with HDMI, so a simple adapter can convert from one to the other (excluding audio, which DVI does not support).
-- **Etcher** - The Raspberry Pi recommended tool, available on Linux, Windows and Mac, for [programming SD cards](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) ready for use on our devices.
+- **Etcher** - The tool we recommend for [programming SD cards](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) ready for use on our devices; available for Linux, Windows, and Mac.
 - **FAQ** - Frequently Asked Questions!
-See our [FAQ](https://www.raspberrypi.org/documentation/faqs/)
+See our [FAQ](https://www.raspberrypi.org/documentation/faqs/).
-- **Firmware** – software that runs on a particular hardware device, for example a wireless chip or dongle; distinct from the usual software running on the Raspberry Pi in that it is usually a fixed binary blob of data that is loaded on to the device at startup; on the Raspberry Pi, the VC4 GPU requires firmware to be loaded to it at startup in order boot up and run the entire system.
+- **Firmware** – Software that runs on a particular hardware device, for example a wireless chip or dongle; distinct from the usual software running on the Raspberry Pi in that it is usually a fixed binary blob of data that is loaded on to the device at startup; on the Raspberry Pi, the VC4 GPU requires firmware to be loaded to it at startup in order boot up and run the entire system.
 - **GNU** - The [GNU Project](https://en.wikipedia.org/wiki/GNU_Project) is a free software mass collaboration project, which has produced huge amounts of software that is used on the Raspberry Pi, including Linux itself.
-- **GPIO** – General Purpose Input/Output, the programmable pins on the Raspberry Pi
+- **GPIO** – General Purpose Input/Output, the programmable pins on the Raspberry Pi.
 - **GPU** – Graphical Processing Unit, a hardware device for handling graphical (and related) tasks at high speed; on the Raspberry Pi, this is called the VideoCore4 (VC4), and is built into the SoC.
-- **HAT** - Hardware Attached on Top.
-A specification for designing devices to attach to the Raspberry Pi, see the launch announcement [here](https://www.raspberrypi.org/blog/introducing-raspberry-pi-hats/).
+- **HAT** - Hardware Attached on Top, a specification for designing devices to attach to the Raspberry Pi; see the [launch announcement](https://www.raspberrypi.org/blog/introducing-raspberry-pi-hats/).
-- **HDMI**  High-Definition Multimedia Interface, a standard interface for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device; see [Wikipedia](https://en.wikipedia.org/wiki/HDMI)
+- **HDMI** – [High-Definition Multimedia Interface](https://en.wikipedia.org/wiki/HDMI), a standard interface for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device.
-- **HDCP** – High-bandwidth Digital Content Protection, an optional encryption mechanism used for HDMI or DVI transmission; see [Wikipedia](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection)
+- **HDCP** – [High-bandwidth Digital Content Protection](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection), an optional encryption mechanism used for HDMI or DVI transmission.
-- **HVS** – Hardware Video Scaler, a hardware block in the VC4 GPU on all Raspberry Pi models used for manipulating and displaying bitmaps
+- **HVS** – Hardware Video Scaler, a hardware block in the VC4 GPU on all Raspberry Pi models that is used for manipulating and displaying bitmaps.
-- **I<sup>2</sup>C/I2C/IIC** – Inter-Integrated Circuit (pronounced _I-squared-C_), an electrical protocol used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication; see [Wikipedia](https://en.wikipedia.org/wiki/I%C2%B2C)
+- **I<sup>2</sup>C/I2C/IIC** – [Inter-Integrated Circuit](https://en.wikipedia.org/wiki/I%C2%B2C) (pronounced _I-squared-C_), an electrical protocol used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication.
-- **I<sup>2</sup>S** – Inter-Integrated Circuit Sound, an electrical serial bus interface standard used for connecting digital audio devices together; see [Wikipedia](https://en.wikipedia.org/wiki/I%C2%B2S)
+- **I<sup>2</sup>S** – [Inter-Integrated Circuit Sound](https://en.wikipedia.org/wiki/I%C2%B2S), an electrical serial bus interface standard used for connecting digital audio devices together.
 - **ISP** – Imaging System Pipeline, a set of hardware (and sometimes software) stages that processes images from a camera into a high-quality result; the Raspberry Pi has a built-in hardware ISP that processes images captured from a camera attached to the CSI port.
 - **ISP** - Internet service provider.
-- **LAN** - Local Area Network, an ethernet or wireless based communication network in a localised area, for example a house or office.
+- **LAN** - Local Area Network, an Ethernet- or wireless-based communication network in a localised area, for example a house or office.
-- **LED** – Light-Emitting Diode, a semiconductor device that produces light from electricity
+- **LED** – Light-Emitting Diode, a semiconductor device that produces light using electricity.
-- **Linux** – the main operating system used on the Raspberry Pi; the particular customised distribution for the Raspberry Pi range is called Raspbian; third parties have also produced their own distributions.
+- **Linux** – The main operating system used on the Raspberry Pi; the particular customised distribution for the Raspberry Pi range is called Raspbian; third parties have also produced their own distributions.
-- **MSD** – Mass Storage Device (amongst other things), such as an SD card or hard disk drive
+- **MSD** – Mass Storage Device (amongst other things), such as an SD card or hard disk drive.
-- **MQTT** - MQTT stands for MQ Telemetry Transport, a lightweight and simple machine to machine protocol often used for IoT devices.
-See their site [here](http://mqtt.org/)
+- **MQTT** - MQTT stands for MQ Telemetry Transport, a lightweight and simple machine-to-machine protocol often used for IoT devices; see [the MQTT website](http://mqtt.org/).
-- **NAND** - a NAND gate is a logic gate, specifically an inverted AND gate; can also refer to a type of flash memory that uses NAND logic; see [Wikipedia](https://en.wikipedia.org/wiki/NAND_gate)
+- **NAND** - a [NAND gate](https://en.wikipedia.org/wiki/NAND_gate) is a logic gate, specifically an inverted AND gate; can also refer to a type of flash memory that uses NAND logic.
-- **NOOBS** - New Out of Box software.
-Easy [OS system image installation](https://www.raspberrypi.org/documentation/installation/noobs.md) for the Raspberry Pi range.
-Note, NOOBS is no longer developed by the Raspberry Pi team, see PINN instead.
+- **NOOBS** - New Out of Box software, easy [OS system image installation](https://www.raspberrypi.org/documentation/installation/noobs.md) for the Raspberry Pi range; **note:** NOOBS is no longer developed by the Raspberry Pi team, see PINN instead.
 - **OTP** – One-Time Programmable, a type of memory that can only be programmed once, and retains the programmed data after power off; used for serial numbers etc.
-- **Overlay** – a boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/device-tree.md) for more details, or run `dtoverlay -a` in a terminal window for a list of available overlays
+- **Overlay** – A boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/device-tree.md) for more details, or run `dtoverlay -a` in a terminal window for a list of available overlays.
 - **Pink Pony/Unicorn** - A feature request for a future Raspberry Pi model that is unlikely to happen.
-- **PINN** - A [third party development](https://github.com/procount/pinn) of the NOOBS system, often a better option than the official NOOBS.
+- **PINN** - A [third-party development](https://github.com/procount/pinn) of the NOOBS system, often a better option than the official NOOBS.
-- **PoE** - Power over Ethernet, a mechanism to power a device through its Ethernet connection.
-Raspberry Pi produce a [PoE HAT](https://www.raspberrypi.org/products/poe-hat) for the Raspberry Pi Model 3B plus.
+- **PoE** - Power over Ethernet, a mechanism to power a device through its Ethernet connection; we produce a [PoE HAT](https://www.raspberrypi.org/products/poe-hat) for the Raspberry Pi 3 Model B+.
-- **Polyfuse** - An self-resetting electrical fuse used on some Pi models to protect against over current situations.
-Can take hours or even days to reset.
+- **Polyfuse** - A self-resetting electrical fuse used on some Pi models to protect against over-current; can take hours or even days to reset.
-- **`raspi-config`** – a command line tool for configuring Raspbian's operating system features; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
+- **`raspi-config`** – A command line tool for configuring Raspbian's operating system features; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
-- **raspivid, raspistill, raspiyuv, raspividyuv** – a set of applications to run the Raspberry Pi Camera Module in various modes; see our [official documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md)
+- **raspivid, raspistill, raspiyuv, raspividyuv** – a set of applications to run the Raspberry Pi Camera Module in various modes; see our [official documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md).
-- **Raspbian** - A Debian based Linux distribution targeted at the entire Raspberry Pi range, regarded as the official O/S. The current version is based on Debian Stretch with the first release being in August 2017.
-See this [Wikipedia](https://en.wikipedia.org/wiki/Raspbian) entry for further release details.
+- **Raspbian** - A Debian-based Linux distribution targeted at the entire Raspberry Pi range, regarded as the official operating; the current version is based on Debian Stretch, with the first release in August 2017; see the [Wikipedia entry for further release details](https://en.wikipedia.org/wiki/Raspbian).
-- **Raspberry Pi Configuration Tool (`rcgui`)** – a graphical equivalent of `raspi-config`
+- **Raspberry Pi Configuration Tool (`rcgui`)** – A graphical equivalent of `raspi-config`.
-- **Raspberry Pi Desktop** – a version of the LXDE desktop environment, specifically tailored to the Raspberry Pi (used to be called Pixel)
+- **Raspberry Pi Desktop** – A version of the LXDE desktop environment, specifically tailored to the Raspberry Pi (used to be called PIXEL).
-- **RPF** - Raspberry Pi Foundation.
-The original registered educational charity (1129409) which launched the Raspberry Pi.
+- **RPF** - Raspberry Pi Foundation, the original, Uk-registered educational charity (1129409) that launched the Raspberry Pi.
-- **RPT/RPF(T)** - Raspberry Pi Trading.
-A wholely owned commercial subsidiary of the RPF which designs and develops all Raspberry Pi products, including magazines.
-All profits from the RPT go to the RPF for use in their educational aims.
+- **RPT/RPF(T)** - Raspberry Pi Trading, a wholely owned commercial subsidiary of the RPF which designs and develops all Raspberry Pi products, including magazines; all profits from the RPT go to the RPF for use in their educational programmes.
-- **rpi-update** - A program you can run on a Raspberry Pi to download the very latest test firmware and Linux kernel.
-There is no guarantee that the latest version will work correctly, so you should only run rpi-update if recommended by a Raspberry Pi engineer.
+- **rpi-update** - A program you can run on a Raspberry Pi to download the very latest test firmware and Linux kernel; there is no guarantee that the latest version will work correctly, so you should only run rpi-update if recommended by a Raspberry Pi engineer.
-- **SoC** – system on a chip, an integrated circuit that integrates all components of a computer
+- **SoC** – System on a Chip, an integrated circuit that comprises all components of a computer.
-- **SPI** – Serial Peripheral Interface bus, a synchronous serial communication interface specification used for short distance communication
+- **SPI** – Serial Peripheral Interface bus, a synchronous serial communication interface specification used for short distance communication.
-- **SSH** – Secure Shell, a cryptographic network protocol for operating network services securely over an unsecured network; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) or [Wikipedia](https://en.wikipedia.org/wiki/Secure_Shell)
+- **SSH** – Secure Shell, a cryptographic network protocol for operating network services securely over an unsecured network; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) or [the Wikipedia article on SSH](https://en.wikipedia.org/wiki/Secure_Shell).
-- **TLA** – three-letter abbreviation; almost the entire reason for this glossary
+- **TLA** – Three-letter abbreviation, almost the entire reason for this glossary.
-- **TLS** – [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) A cryptographic protocol used to supply security over a computer network, often used to secure other protocols such as MQTT.
+- **TLS** – [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security), a cryptographic protocol used to supply security over a computer network, often used to secure other protocols such as MQTT.
-- **TP1/TP2** – test points
+- **TP1/TP2** – Test points.
-- **UART** – Universal Asynchronous Receiver-Transmitter, a protocol for asynchronous serial communication in which the data format and transmission speeds are configurable
+- **UART** – Universal Asynchronous Receiver-Transmitter, a protocol for asynchronous serial communication in which the data format and transmission speeds are configurable.
-- **USB** – Universial Serial Bus; the main Raspberry Pi models have four USB sockets for connecting USB devices, for example, mice or keyboards; see [Wikipedia](https://en.wikipedia.org/wiki/USB)
+- **USB** – [Universial Serial Bus](https://en.wikipedia.org/wiki/USB), the main Raspberry Pi models have four USB sockets for connecting USB devices, for example mice or keyboards.
-- **VC4** – the VideoCore4 GPU used on the Raspberry Pi; contains a large number of hardware blocks that handle graphics, cameras, display, CODECs, etc.
+- **VC4** – The VideoCore4 GPU used on the Raspberry Pi; contains a large number of hardware blocks that handle graphics, cameras, display, CODECs, etc.
-- **VNC** – a graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md)
+- **VNC** – A graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer; see our [official documentation](https://www.raspberrypi.org/documentation/remote-access/vnc/README.md).
-- **Volt (V)** – SI-derived unit for electrical potential difference.; see [Wikipedia](https://en.wikipedia.org/wiki/Volt)
+- **Volt (V)** – SI-derived unit for [electrical potential difference](https://en.wikipedia.org/wiki/Volt).
-- **`vcgencmd`** – a Raspberry Pi–specific tool for communicating with the VideoCore4 GPU
+- **`vcgencmd`** – A Raspberry Pi–specific tool for communicating with the VideoCore4 GPU.
 - **Watt** - A measure of [power](https://en.wikipedia.org/wiki/Watt) often used when specifying power supplies.